mayel/docs.coopcloud.tech/docs/index.md

 ## FAQ

-If you're trying to understand more about the project please see [the FAQ](/faq/).
+If you're trying to understand more about the project, then please see [the FAQ](/faq/).

 ## Important Note

 This project is still alpha quality software.
 Please take that into consideration before using in production.
 We're working hard to make Co-op Cloud stable.
-In the meantime, this is a good time to help us out with initial testing, feedback and ideas.
+In the meantime, this is a good time to help us out with initial testing, feedback, ideas or join in with development.